Scientology status by country: Italy

-Kazakhstan

-According to the U.S. State Department's 2008 International Religious Freedom Report, Scientologists are among many minority groups facing increasingly negative media coverage in Kazakhstan.
-During a press conference on April 10, 2008, a spokesperson for the Kazakh government's Procurator General's Office claimed that there were approximately 1,870 religious organizations in the country that presented a threat to national security and were engaged in destructive operations, citing Scientologists as one of the examples (these statements were later removed from the press conference transcript posted on the PGO website).

-In 2008, parliament discussed new draft legislation which would severely restrict religious freedom.
-In February 2009, Interfax reported that Kazakh prosecutors were seeking liquidation of the Scientology Church in Karaganda.
-In a statement on its website, the Kazakh Prosecutor General's Office cited concerns over national security, as Scientologists' activity was aimed at undermining the "Kazakh nation's health through inflicting harm on people's psychic and physical health", and added that Scientologists were practising medicine outside medical institutions, and without the requisite education.

-Kenya

-No known legal recognition as a religion.

-Kyrgyzstan

-The U.S. Department of State's 2005 Report on International Religious Freedom announced that the Church of Scientology had been registered as a religious group by the Kyrgyzstan State Commission on Religious Affairs.

-Mexico

-Scientology México headquarters in Mexico City near the Alameda Central.
-The Secretaría de Gobernación has denied the Church of Scientology's petition to be legally recognized as a religion three times.

-No known legal recognition as a religion.

-Nepal

-No known legal recognition as a religion.

 Netherlands

 After nine years of review, Scientology was recognized as a charitable organization (ANBI) on August 30, 2022.

 On October 17, 2013, a Dutch court ruled that "the Amsterdam arm of Scientology is a charitable organization and exempt from paying taxes."
 DutchNews.nl reported that the court ruled "The Scientology Church in Amsterdam be treated in the same way as other church and faith-based organizations and allowed to claim tax breaks".
 The appeal court also ruled that "Scientology's classes don't differ significantly from what other spiritual organizations do, or can do."
 The court noted "Scientology movement's training programs are not the same as those offered by commercial companies because people who cannot afford them pay a reduced fee or get them free" and that "the courses are aimed at spiritual and theoretical enlightenment."

-New Zealand

-The New Zealand Tax authority (the IRD) recognized the NZ branch of Scientology as "dedicated to the advancement of religion" and as a charitable organisation, giving it a tax-exempt status.

-Nicaragua

-Scientology is recognized as a minority religion in Nicaragua.

 North Macedonia

 In May 2017 Basic Court Skopje II approved the registration of the Church of Scientology of Macedonia, and the Home of Prayer religious group.